Journal Entry Agent

 Distinguish manual JE from system-generated JE Was this entry initiated manually by a user or automatically by an integrated sub-ledger or feeder system?
 Rules Engine Auditor

-PCAOB AS 2401 + AICPA AU-C 240 require explicit fraud-risk testing of manual top-side entries; Big-4 audit data analytics (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara) extract manual JE populations as a primary fraud-risk test
+PCAOB AS 2401 and AICPA AU-C 240 require explicit fraud-risk testing of manual top-side entries, and Big-4 audit data analytics (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara) extract the manual JE population as a primary fraud-risk test.

 Decision Record